 Apply Seven Best Practices For Customer Experience Journey Mapping

 - Define the experience journey stage.
 Mapping the entire end-to-end journey can be a very daunting undertaking.
 It helps to have focus.
-Therefore you need define what part of the customer experience journey you are going to map and what market community will be the focus of the journey.
-For example are you trying to understand the customer journey for large established global manufacturers, or a particular group of emerging niche manufacturers?
+Therefore, you need to define what part of the customer experience journey you are going to map and what market community will be the focus of the journey.
+For example, are you trying to understand the customer journey for large established global manufacturers, or a particular group of emerging niche manufacturers?
 If you’re not sure what stage deserves your attention, use existing data, such as customer satisfaction data that reveals potential breaking points, voice of customer data about buying preferences, sales data such as win/loss analysis, marketing data related to what did or didn’t produce action, and so on to identify the most important sub-journeys or stage within the overall journey.
-Many journey stages fall into one of these common four sub journeys: Pre-sales/Demand Gen; Sales/The Journey of the Deal; Consumption/ The Journey of Usage and Community/The Post-Sales Experience.
+Many journey stages fall into one of these four sub journeys: Pre-sales/Demand Gen; Sales/The Journey of the Deal; Consumption/ The Journey of Usage; and Community/The Post-Sales Experience.
 Start with the universal touch points that can be applied across all your customers (you can create more specific experience maps as time goes on).

 - Choose the persona(s).
 Different personas may approach a sub-journey differently.
 They may have different motivations and may react differently to situations.
 Visionary Victoria may be far more flexible and experimental in a beta test situation than Risk Averse Randy.
-The type of content and touch points, their order and frequency may vary significantly even though both Victoria and Randy are CIOs at large global companies.
+The type of content and touch points, their order, and frequency may vary significantly even though both Victoria and Randy are CIOs at large global companies.
 Each persona should reflect a type of prospect or customer you can easily recognize.
 If you haven’t developed personas, take this step first.
 Learn more about personas, their value, and how they differ from roles and profiles.

 - Create your Map.
 Identify the path for the experience stage you’ve selected.
 Do your best to take the walk from your customer’s vantage point.
-For each step in the journey capture the following:
+For each step in the journey, capture the following:

 - What they do (behavior).

-- What questions, issues, or challenges they are likely to experience at that stage that might deter them from moving forward.
+- What questions, issues, or challenges are they likely to experience at that stage that might deter them from moving forward?

-- What moves them (content, conversation/interaction, etc.) to the next stage.
+- What moves them (content, conversation/interaction, etc.) to the next stage?
 This step provide insight into what content (a revision in the help or qualification scripts), touch points (call center, internal technical support, inside sales), and channels (phone, online chat, etc.) additions or changes are needed.
 Identify the location on the map for each of these.

 - Make a list of each of each touch point.
 Write a description, method of interaction, and customer expectation.
 We have found that this step is best accomplished by: